lovedbySky/StealerWithWebPanel1.0/README.md

 # Stealer with WebPanel

 This is a browsers and info stealer (windows only yet) with web gui panel, authentication, database and build in panel.
+Author not answer for any inlligal using software.

 <b>What info you can take</b>: